CathSara/SDIL-Project/arduino/README.md

 ### Attach the Weight Sensor System

 - Mount each weight sensor system onto an extra shelf.
-   - **Hint**: Every shelf in the box requires a dedicated weight sensor system.
+   - **Hint**: Every shelf in the box requires a weight sensor system.
 - Place the extra shelf with the weight sensor system on top of the corresponding shelf inside the box.
 - Connect the Arduino to a power supply through the hole in the box.
-- *(Optional)* Store remaining components in a designated storage box.
+- (Optional) Store remaining components in a designated storage box.

 ## Notes and Best Practices